-The annual performance report, which must be prepared in terms of section 46 of the Municipal Systems Act, must contain information on the implementation of the municipal integrated waste management plan.
+The annual performance report which must be prepared in terms of section 46 of the Municipal Systems Act must contain information on the implementation of the municipal integrated waste management plan.
+While the Municipality is not currently undertaking formal annual reporting on performance relative to the IWMP, this will be undertaken in 2016.